 A freelance graphic designer with a small business should avoid a number of invoice mistakes.
 One of these mistakes is entering incorrect details.
-Additionally, the freelancer should make the invoice itemized.
+Additionally, the freelancer should make the free design invoice template itemized.
 Itemization means explaining each charge.

 Accuracy in preparing this section of the invoice is crucial because it can break your relationship with the client.
 If you mistakenly include items that aren’t supposed to be there, you risk looking dishonest in the eyes of a client who is not so forgiving.
 Similarly, omitting some items, you won’t be paid the entire amount you are owed on time.
 You will have to talk to the client explaining the mistake and requesting for the unpaid amount.
 Either way, mistakes in this section can damage your reputation and relations with customers if not handled correctly.

-Therefore, use the Freelance Graphic Designer Invoice Template and double-check it before you send it.
+Therefore, use the graphic design invoice template and double-check it before you send it.